theos/theos-wiki/Installation.md

 * Git (included with Xcode)
 * Toolchains and SDKs for the platforms you intend to build for

-On OS X, Xcode is mandatory.
+On macOS, Xcode is mandatory.
 The Command Line Tools package isn’t sufficient for Theos to work.

 If you're building for iOS, you should also have dpkg and [ldid](http://iphonedevwiki.net/index.php/Ldid) installed.
-On OS X, you can do so via Homebrew:
+On macOS, you can do so via Homebrew:

 ```console
 $ brew install dpkg ldid